 online submission instructions

-Context sensitive help is available throughout the submission procedure by holding your mouse over underlined text in the submission forms or by clicking on the help icons
+Context sensitive help is available throughout the submission procedure by clicking on the help icons.

 Please note: These instructions should be read together with the Notes for Authors, which give overall guidelines on submitting an article.

 - Should I submit to Acta Crystallographica Section E or IUCrData?